 Leadership

-• The maths leaders has a clear role and overall responsibility for the progress of all children in maths throughout school.
+The maths leaders have a clear role and overall responsibility for the progress of all children in maths throughout school.
 Working with SLT, key data is analysed and regular feedback is provided, to inform on progress and future actions.

 The first few years of a child’s life are especially important for mathematics development.
 Research shows that early mathematical knowledge predicts later reading ability and general education and social progress.
 Conversely, children who start behind in mathematics tend to stay behind throughout their whole educational journey.